alpacahq/user-docs/content/how-to/market-data/_index.md

 By making a GET request to our [`/v1/bars`](https://docs.alpaca.markets/web-api/market-data/bars/) endpoint, you can see what a stock price was at a particular time.

 {{< code-example exampleId="getPrices" pathURL="/how-to/market-data/examples">}}

-## Listen for Current Market Data with Websockets

-You can use Websockets to receive real-time updates about market prices.

-{{< code-example exampleId="streaming" pathURL="/how-to/market-data/examples">}}